Babylonian astronomy: Old Babylonian astronomy

-"Old" Babylonian astronomy was practiced during and after the First Babylonian dynasty (ca. 1830 BC) and before the Neo-Babylonian Empire (ca. 626 BC).

-The Babylonians were the first to recognize that astronomical phenomena are periodic and apply mathematics to their predictions.
-Tablets dating back to the Old Babylonian period document the application of mathematics to the variation in the length of daylight over a solar year.
-Centuries of Babylonian observations of celestial phenomena were recorded in the series of cuneiform tablets known as the Enûma Anu Enlil—the oldest significant astronomical text that we possess is Tablet 63 of the Enûma Anu Enlil, the Venus tablet of Ammisaduqa, which lists the first and last visible risings of Venus over a period of about 21 years.
-It is the earliest evidence that planetary phenomena were recognized as periodic.

 An object labelled the ivory prism was recovered from the ruins of Nineveh.
 First presumed to be describing rules to a game, its use was later deciphered to be a unit converter for calculating the movement of celestial bodies and constellations.

 Babylonian astronomers developed zodiacal signs.
 They are made up of the division of the sky into three sets of thirty degrees and the constellations that inhabit each sector.

 The MUL.APIN contains catalogues of stars and constellations as well as schemes for predicting heliacal risings and settings of the planets, and lengths of daylight as measured by a water clock, gnomon, shadows, and intercalations.
 The Babylonian GU text arranges stars in 'strings' that lie along declination circles and thus measure right-ascensions or time intervals, and also employs the stars of the zenith, which are also separated by given right-ascensional differences.
-There are dozens of cuneiform Mesopotamian texts with real observations of eclipses, mainly from Babylonia.

 Planetary theory

 The Babylonians were the first civilization known to possess a functional theory of the planets.
 The oldest surviving planetary astronomical text is the Babylonian Venus tablet of Ammisaduqa, a 7th-century BC copy of a list of observations of the motions of the planet Venus that probably dates as early as the second millennium BC.
 The Babylonian astrologers also laid the foundations of what would eventually become Western astrology.
 The Enuma anu enlil, written during the Neo-Assyrian period in the 7th century BC, comprises a list of omens and their relationships with various celestial phenomena including the motions of the planets.